 The Georgetown Center for Business and Public Policy – the leading research center of its kind in the nation’s capital – is uniquely positioned to convene scholars, business leaders, industry experts, and public policy practitioners.
 Center events disseminate knowledge, foster understanding of complex and nuanced economic policy issues, and provide opportunities for open dialogue.
 Center scholars serve as experts in these discussions and highlight the important role of empirical research for economic and business policymaking.
 These convenings – held on the Georgetown campus, throughout Washington, across the nation, and around the world – inform business leaders, inspire policymakers, and bring focus to scholars.
 Through information sharing and debate, participants gain valuable perspective on developing policies, pending legislation, and regulatory changes on the horizon.

-Due to the COVID-19 pandemic, our events are limited to online events, including the International Economics Seminars which have continued over Zoom.
+Due to the COVID-19 pandemic, our events are currently limited to online events, including the International Economics Seminars and Little Nuggets of Tech and Telecom series which have continued over Zoom.

 You may review our past events here.